Gwyneth’s 'I Wish You Well’ Was Immediate – But Can It Be, Really?

 Although now, months later, I recall with minor embarrassment the fact that I really did not wish the recipient of the message "well" at all in that moment, I am impressed that my brain was able to comprehend being able to do so at some point in the future and spell out the letters.

-I’m telling you this because I, a grown woman who has attended talking therapy, felt extremely "seen" when Gwyneth Paltrow leaned over in a Utah courtroom on March 30, revealing her impeccable highlights, and said quietly to the man who had tried unsuccessfully to sue her over a 2016 skiing accident that she "wished him well" before leaving court to celebrate her $1 victory (plus legal fees) with what I can only hope was a raging night on the bone broth.
+I’m telling you this because I, a grown woman who has attended talking therapy, felt extremely "seen" when Gwyneth Paltrow leaned over in a courtroom on 30th March, revealing her impeccable highlights, and said quietly to the man who had tried unsuccessfully to sue her over a 2016 skiing accident that she "wished him well" before leaving court to celebrate her $1 victory (plus legal fees) with what I can only hope was a raging night on the bone broth.

 Advertisement

-Could Paltrow really "wish" 76-year-old Terry Sanderson, who was seeking $300,000 (£245,000) in damages from her for a crash that he believed was her fault, which had seen the millionaire actress and Goop founder dragged into the public eye and accused of "lying" by Sanderson's lawyer, "well"?
+Could Paltrow really "wish" 76-year-old Terry Sanderson, who was seeking $300,000 (AUD $446,000) in damages from her for a crash that he believed was her fault, which had seen the millionaire actress and Goop founder dragged into the public eye and accused of "lying" by Sanderson's lawyer, "well"?

 But how quickly after conflict can we really wish the person who has caused us difficulty or pain "well"?